aglawson/Compiler_323/README.md

 # HOW TO USE THIS PROGRAM

-# A sample input file is in the folder and solution.
-To compile the sample file:
+# Three sample files are in the folder and solution.
+# input1.txt, input2.txt, and input3.txt
+# To compile the sample files:

 >run it

 >type 'f' or 'F' and hit enter to read in file

->type in 'input.txt' and hit enter
+>type in 'input1.txt' or 'input2.txt' or 'input3.txt' and hit enter

 >program should run and identify keywords and symbols

+>output.txt will hold the program's output even after terminal is closed

 # To use your own file: